-- 1. Amounts of ineligible acceptances (including finance bills): Report the dollar amounts of ineligible acceptances (those that are not eligible for discount by Federal Reserve Banks-see Paragraph 7 of Section 13 of the Federal Reserve Act [12 U.S. C. Section 372]).
+- 1. Amounts outstanding of ineligible acceptances (including finance bills): Report the dollar amounts of outstanding ineligible acceptances (those that are not eligible for discount by Federal Reserve Banks--see Paragraph 7 of Section 13 of the Federal Reserve Act [12 U.S.C.
+Section 372]).
 Some ineligible acceptances are referred to as finance bills or "Working Capital Acceptances."
+For ineligible acceptances created on or before June 20, 1983, report only those outstanding ineligible acceptances that resulted in funds being obtained by the reporting institution (or its operations subsidiaries) through the creation, discount and subsequent sale of the acceptance by the reporting institution (or its operations subsidiaries), except those sold to and held by exempt entities.
 The amounts to be reported are the amounts of funds received, and not necessarily the face amounts of the ineligible acceptances created.
-Report the amounts of all ineligible acceptances, except those sold to and held by exempt entities.
-For ineligible acceptances that resulted in funds being obtained by the reporting institution (or its operation subsidiaries), except those sold to and held by exempt entities, report the dollar amounts of funds received.
-For all other ineligible acceptances (those that did not result in funds being obtained by the reporting institution or its operation subsidiaries), report the face amounts of the ineligible acceptances created. - 2.
-Amounts of funds obtained through issuance of obligations by affiliates: Report the dollar amounts of the funds obtained by the reporting institution (or its operation subsidiaries) when its nondepository affiliates use the proceeds of the obligations that they issue to supply or to maintain the availability of funds to the reporting institution.
+For ineligible acceptances created after June 20, 1983, report the amounts outstanding of all ineligible acceptances, except those sold to and held by exempt entities.
+For outstanding ineligible acceptances that resulted in funds being obtained by the reporting institution (or its operations subsidiaries), except those sold to and held by exempt entities, report the dollar amounts of funds received.
+For all other outstanding ineligible acceptances (those that did not result in funds being obtained by the reporting institution or its operations subsidiaries), report the face amounts of the ineligible acceptances created. - 2.
+Amounts outstanding of funds obtained through issuance of obligations by affiliates: Report the dollar amounts outstanding of the funds obtained by the reporting institution (or its operations subsidiaries) when its nondepository affiliates use the proceeds of the obligations that they issue to supply or to maintain the availability of funds to the reporting institution.
 Such obligations may be in the form of promissory notes (including commercial paper), acknowledgments of advance, due bills, or similar obligations (written or oral).
 However, such obligations should be reported only to the extent that they would have constituted "deposits" as described in Part I, Section 1, Subsection E.1, or "primary obligations" as described in Part I, Section 1, Subsection E.3, had they been issued directly by the reporting institution.

-Due bills issued by the reporting institution's affiliates are reservable deposits without regard to the purpose of the due bills or to whom issued unless collateralized within three business days from the date of issuance by a security similar to the security purchased from the customer of the reporting institution's affiliates.
-The dollar amounts of due bills that are not so collateralized are to be reported depending on their maturity, in Item 1 or 2 of this schedule.
+Due bills issued by the reporting institution's affiliates are reservable deposits without regard to the purpose of the due bills or to whom issued unless collateralized within three business days from the date of issuance by a security similar to the security purchased from the customer of the reporting institution's The dollar amounts outstanding of due bills that are not so collateralized are to be reported depending on their maturity, in Item 1 or 2 of this schedule.